apache/beam/website/src/contribute/index.md

 For each file to be reviewed, look for an OWNERS file in its directory.
 Pick a single reviewer from that file.
 If the directory doesn't contain an OWNERS file, go up a directory.
 Keep going until you find one.
 Try to limit the number of reviewers to 2 per PR if possible, to minimize reviewer load.
+Comment on your PR tagging the reviewer as follows:

+    R: @reviewer

 ### Adding yourself as a reviewer